-- The source of funding for CMF comes from allocations from the government-sponsored enterprises (GSEs) - Fannie Mae and Freddie Mac. - Prior CMF rounds were conducted in FY \bigcirc 2010 and in every year since FY 2016.
-The next round will be the eighth CMF funding round.
+- CMF was established through the Housing and Economic Recovery Act (HERA) of 2008 (Public Law 110-289, section 1131). - The source of funding for CMF comes from allocations from the government-sponsored enterprises (GSEs) - Fannie Mae and Freddie Mac. - Prior CMF rounds were conducted in FY 2010 with subsequent funding rounds annually from FY 2016 through FY 2021, and in FY 2023.
+The next round will be the ninth CMF funding round.